magjac/d3-graphviz/README.md

 Adds or removes a *listener* to the graphviz renderer instance for the specified event *typenames*.
 The *typenames* is one of the following string event types:

-* `initEnd` - when the graphviz renderer has finished initialization.
+* `initEnd` - when the graphviz renderer has finished initialization.¹
 * `start` - when analysis of the DOT source starts.
 * `layoutStart` - when the layout of the DOT source starts.
 * `layoutEnd` - when the layout of the DOT source ends.